 - Domain Admins, in which the Schema Master is located.

-Also pay attention to the modes of operation of the forest and domain.
-Domains in the AD forest can have different modes of operation, for example one of the domains can work on Windows 2016 mode, and the rest in Windows 2008 R2 mode.
+Also, note the forest and domain functional levels.
+Domains in the AD forest can have different modes of operation (functional levels).
+For example, one of the domains can work on Windows 2016 mode, and the rest in Windows 2008 R2 mode.
 The forest scheme can not be higher than that of the oldest domain.

 To update the forest-wide schema, run the command:

-After updating the forest schema, you should update the domain-wide schema:
+After updating the forest schema, you should update the domain-wide AD schema:

-Wait until the command completes and check the schema version, the schema object version should change to 87.
+Wait until the command completes and check the schema version.
+The schema object version should change to 88.

 After that, you can de-provisioning the old DCs and transfer FSMO roles to the new DC.